Search and Hit Enter

 • Either way, be lead by your dough.
 If you need to add liquid, add it.
 If your dough is soft and batter like, spread it into a piece of cling film and refrigerate until hardened, 1-2 hours+ (weather dependent)

-• I have found that the version with cassava flour needs chilling – the dough is softer than other versions.
+• I have found that the version with cassava flour has a bit of variance.
+In summer, I found it needs chilling – the dough is softer than other versions.
 It also needs 160+ cassava flour as opposed to 120g with other starch varieties.
+In winter, I found it didn’t really need chilling and only required 100g of cassava flour.
+I recommend weighing the extra 60g and keeping it in a separate bowl to add to your dough as necessary.
+A slightly too soft dough is better than a dough that is too dry.

 • You can easily make a half batch of this recipe if you don’t need this many shortbread.
 Simply halve all the ingredient quantities.